lukasvoege/ZeroShot-step-by-step-distillation/README.md

 ---

  - **Querie Results**: All Teacher LLM responses for a given dataset, split and prompt template.
-Teacher Querrier classes will check the querie-results directory for existing query results before each query to avoid querying the same exact query twice.
+Teacher Querrier classes will check the query-results directory for existing query results before each query to avoid querying the same exact query twice.

  - **Results**: Results from T5 finetuning experiments by hyperparameter configuration.
 Outputs of the evaluation of the best checkpoint after training.